solo-io/gloo-ref-arch/README.md

 ## Table of Contents

-### Introductory demo
+### Webinars

-* [Petclinic](petclinic): Deploy a monolith and expose it to users with Gloo.
+* [Petclinic](webinars/petclinic) ([Recording](https://www.youtube.com/watch?v=pcCCuBuJeyA)): Deploy a monolith and expose it to users with Gloo.
 Deploy a microservice, see the new upstream discovered, and add a route to change the application without touching the monolith.
 Then add a new upstream for AWS, discover lambdas, and create a route to one to fix a bug in the monolith.
+* [Advanced Rate Limiting](webinars/advanced-rate-limit) ([Recording](https://www.youtube.com/watch?v=wVSSfcxjLy8)): Explore advanced rate limiting use cases.
+* [Gloo 1.3: Dev Portal](webinars/dev-portal) ([Recording](https://www.youtube.com/watch?v=-AQe8AnXOtU)): Let's look at Gloo 1.3, focused on the new developer portal.
+* [Gloo 1.4: Per-listener auth servers](webinars/gloo-1.4) ([Recording](https://www.youtube.com/watch?v=lpW4524AqJ0)): Let's look at Gloo 1.4, focused on new support for multiple auth servers.
+* [Encryption](webinars/encryption): Let's go through all the scenarios for L4/L7 SSL encryption with Gloo.

-### Two-phased canary rollout
+### Two-phased canary rollout (blog series)

 A series on how to implement a safe, scalable workflow for canary testing new versions of services in production environments with Gloo.